 Most types of military expended materials are deployed in the open ocean where they may impact Sargassum.
-Based on Appendix A (Navy Activity Descriptions), however, some expended materials including small and medium caliber projectiles and their associated casings, target fragments, marine markers (e.g., smoke floats), and countermeasures could be introduced into estuarine or nearshore areas where shallow water vegetation such as emergent wetlands, seagrass, and macroalgae may be located.
+Based on Appendix A (Navy Activity Descriptions), however, some expended materials including small- and medium-caliber projectiles and their associated casings, target fragments, marine markers (e.g., smoke floats), and countermeasures could be introduced into estuarine or nearshore areas where shallow water vegetation such as emergent wetlands, seagrass, and macroalgae may be located.

 In the Study Area, the relative coverage of Sargassum is very low, ranging from less than 1 percent to 5 percent of the sea surface.
 Section 3.3.2.3.6.2 (Sargassum) contains additional detail.
 Sargassum may be impacted by military expended materials, although Sargassum is resilient to natural conditions caused by wind, wave action, and severe weather that may break apart pieces of the mat or cause the mats to sink.
 In the unlikely situation that a Sargassum mat is broken by military expended materials, the broken pieces may develop into new Sargassum mats because Sargassum reproduces by vegetative fragmentation (new plants develop from pieces of the parent plant) (South Atlantic Fishery Management Council, 1998).
 Impacts to Sargassum from military expended materials may potentially collapse the pneumatocysts that keep the mats floating at the surface.
 Evidence suggests that Sargassum will remain floating even when up to 80 percent of the pneumatocysts are removed (Zaitsev, 1971).
 Even if a military expended material's strike results in the collapse of most of a Sargassum mat's pneumatocysts, it may not cause it to sink.
-In addition, if enough military expended materials are deposited on Sargassum, the mats can potentially sink, but sinking occurs as a natural part of the aging process of Sargassum (Schoener & Rowe, 1970).
+In addition, if enough military expended materials are deposited on Sargassum (Schoener & Rowe, 1970).

-Some types of attached macroalgae such as kelp only occur in a very small part of the Study Area in the Northeast U.S. Continental Shelf Large Marine Ecosystem, specifically in the Northeast Range Complexes, where a small fraction of the activities that involve military expended materials would be conducted, and most of those would impact offshore soft-bottom habitat that does not support kelp (Section 3.0.3.3.4.2, Military Expended Materials and Appendix F, Military Expended Material and Direct Strike Impact Analysis [Tables F-29 and F-30]; see also Figure 3.5-14).
-These circumstances limit kelp exposure to this stressor, although practice munitions are likely to fall on hard bottom that supports kelp.
+Some types of attached macroalgae such as kelp only occur in a very small part of the Study Area in the Northeast U.S. Continental Shelf Large Marine Ecosystem, specifically in the Northeast Range Complexes, where a small fraction of the activities that involve military expended materials would be conducted.
+Most of these activities occurring in the Northeast Range Complexes would likely impact offshore soft bottom habitat that does not support kelp (Section 3.0.3.3.4.2, Military Expended Materials and Appendix F, Military Expended Material and Direct Strike Impact Analysis [Tables F-33 and F-34]; see also Figure 3.5-15).
 Other species of attached macroalgae may be found throughout the offshore range complexes on hard substrates in waters deeper than kelp but no deeper than about 200 m.
-Shallower offshore waters could be impacted by falling MEM, but the vegetation is fast growing and resilient to physical disturbance (Mach et al., 2007).
+Shallower offshore waters could be impacted by falling military expended materials, but the vegetation is fast growing and resilient to physical disturbance (Mach et al., 2007).

-Most deposition of military expended materials occurs within the confines of established training and testing areas, although there is some deposition of expended materials in inshore waters (e.g., small caliber shell casings and smoke floats in Chesapeake Bay and tributaries).
+Most deposition of military expended materials occurs within the confines of established training and testing areas, although there is some deposition of expended materials in inshore waters (e.g., small-caliber shell casings and smoke floats in Chesapeake Bay and tributaries).
 The most heavily impacted areas are away from the coastline on the continental shelf and slope and the potential for impacts to vegetation other than Sargassum is low.